 Generally, all the above-mentioned alternatives were analyzed based on technical feasibility, economic viability, and environmental acceptability.
-The "No Action" alternative cannot be accepted when the project uses solar energy because of the numerous project advantages to the local community, and the low negative impacts of the project on the social and biophysical environment.
+Then, the "No Action" alternative has not been accepted while the project implementation option using solar energy is selected because of the numerous project advantages of the project to the local community, and the low negative impacts of the project on the social and biophysical environment.